 If I had to guess about the future:

-- We believe publishers will aggressively move to optimize their sign up funnels to maximize consent.
-Or live with campaign only level metrics and lose end-user targeting.
-If you’d like to continue to optimize towards ROAS, we encourage you to think of privacy consent as a step in the UA conversion funnel necessary to show targeted ads to consumers.
+We believe publishers will aggressively move to optimize their sign-up funnels to maximize consent.
+Or live with campaign-only level metrics and lose end-user targeting.
+If you would like to continue to optimize towards ROAS, we encourage you to think of privacy consent as a step in the UA conversion funnel necessary to show targeted ads to consumers.

-- We believe phase 1 of iOS 14 rollout could look like this:
+We believe phase 1 of the iOS 14 rollout could look like this:

-- In the first month of iOS rollout, the supply chain for performance advertising will experience a short-term hit.
+- In the first month of its rollout, the supply chain for performance advertising will experience a short-term hit.
 Especially for remarketing.